 ANSWER: Being sticky (staring at the sheep and not responding to commands) and biting sheep, are both indications of a lack of confidence.
 If the dog has recently begun to get ‘sticky’ it suggests you might be trying to progress too quickly with its training.

-NOTE: A ‘sticky’ dog is one which becomes mesmerised by the sheep and does not respond to commands.
-It’s more commonly referred to as “too much eye” – which suggests the dog has some physical ailment, when in fact it’s a simple confidence problem.
+What we refer to as a ‘sticky’ dog is one which becomes mesmerised by the sheep and does not respond to commands.
+It’s more commonly referred to as “too much eye” – a term we dislike because it suggests the dog has some physical ailment, when in fact it’s a simple confidence problem.

 ‘STICKYNESS’: If your dog has a tendency to be sticky, the first thing to do is make the training sessions as easy for the dog as possible.
 You are probably trying to make progress too quickly.

 Try not to let the dog stop.
 In order to be sticky, the dog must first be stationary, so if you keep it moving, it won’t stick!
 Keep the sheep well away from corners or other obstacles where they might stop and face the dog.

 Give the dog plenty of (genuine) praise whenever it’s working properly, and only correct it gently.
 You need to build the dog’s confidence, and the best ways to do that are making training easy for the dog, and giving it praise.

 If the lesson is fluid and simple for the dog, it will boost the dog’s confidence and the ‘stickyness’ will reduce.